Help Strays Survive Cold Weather With This Easy DIY Cat Shelter

 Insert the Styrofoam cooler and cut matching hole in one side.

 Partially fill the cooler with clean straw, essentially creating a nest to keep the cat(s) warm.

-If there’s a large feral colony in your neighborhood, just use a larger cooler/tub to keep everyone warm.
+Place the tub in an alley, near a dumpster, or wherever community cats gather.
+If there’s a large feral colony in your neighborhood, consider using a larger cooler/tub to keep everyone warm.